Forison/bikeShop/README.md

 7. Stock availability
 Trade-off: I had to manually display the number of product available for each product. there was not clear way in the requirement as to how the stock would diminish since the flow reaches cart.
 An item in cart is not technically sold hence it's still avalaible.

+8. Image Upload
+Trade-off: Images used in the application are all static images, image uploads wasn't part of the requirement, so in other for me to be faster in delivering a solution which focuses on the requirement mainly within the specified time was key.
+Image uploads for users and products would have made the site much cooler, but would have given extra task for tester and developer.

-It was a nice task and I wish it became a real project there are many amelioration we could here
+It was a nice task and I wish it became a real project there are many amelioration we could here.
+There are more room for refactory and optimization but i gues my time is up, if given the opportunity those could be done as well.